streeetlamp/Intro-to-the-Internet-of-Things/content/post/discussion-1-notes.md

 #### Rundown and notes from our in-class discussion on 1-26

 This should be more digestible over just posting my minimal slides without context, also including some supplementary links.
-Let me know if I forgot anything.
+Let me know if I forgot to include something.

 <hr>